Cosmic Shear constraints from HSC Year 3 with clustering calibration of the tomographic redshift distributions from DESI: Results

 The priors for all sampled parameters in the case of the fiducial $n(z)$ is reported in table \ref{tab:post}, alongside the posterior sampled values obtained for the other scale cuts.
 We note that the redshift $\Delta z_i$ priors depend on the chosen scale cut, as mentioned in appendix \ref{sec:appendix}.
 Figure \ref{fig:comparison_S8} compares other recent $S_8$ constraints with respect to the constraints obtained in this work.
 The most recent non-lensing CMB result is Planck $\times$ ACT $\times$ DESI DR2 constraints obtained from the power spectra measurements of ACT DR6 presented in \cite{Louis2025_ACTDR6_PS_S8}.
-The most recent CMB lensing result is Planck $\times$ ACT $\times$ SPT (CMBL): the CMB lensing constraints obtained from combining Planck, ACT and SPT maps in work \cite{Qu2025_ACTSPTPLANCK_CMBL_S8}.
-We also show measurements obtained with weak lensing from KiDS-Legacy \cite{Wright2025_KiDSLegacy}, DES \cite{Amon2022CosmoShearDES, Secco2022CosmoShearDES}, HSC Y3 (in both real \cite{Li2023_HSCY3_CosmicShear} and Fourier \cite{Dalal2023CosmoShearHSC} space), and the combined measurement of KiDS-Legacy and DES presented in \cite{Wright2025_KiDSLegacy}.
-Results from this paper derived from the $n(z)$ re-calibration performed in \cite{ChoppinDeJanvry2025a} are presented next.
+The most recent CMB lensing result is Planck $\times$ ACT $\times$ SPT (CMBL): the CMB lensing constraints obtained from combining Planck, ACT and SPT lensing maps in work \cite{Qu2025_ACTSPTPLANCK_CMBL_S8}.
+The figure shows measurements obtained with weak lensing from KiDS-Legacy \cite{Wright2025_KiDSLegacy}, DES Y6 \cite{DESy6_S8_CosmicShear}, HSC Y3 (in both real \cite{Li2023_HSCY3_CosmicShear} and Fourier \cite{Dalal2023CosmoShearHSC} space), and the combined measurement of KiDS-Legacy and DES Y3 presented in \cite{KiDS-Legacy_DESY3_Stolzner}, derived from the "KiDS-excised" DES datavector built in \cite{DES_KiDS}.
+Results from this paper inferred from the $n(z)$ re-calibration performed in \cite{ChoppinDeJanvry2025a} are presented next.
 The two scale cuts with all bins are measured with \texttt{pocoMC} sampling, as discussed in Section~\ref{sec:method:mcmc}.
-We also show results from importance re-weighting of the files.
-Finally, we combine KIDS and DES with the fiducial measurement of this work ($S_8=0.805\pm{+0.018}\;(0.815)$) to KiDS and DES, obtaining $S_8=0.813^{+0.009}_{-0.010}$ under the assumption that the surveys are independent.
-HSC Y3 has about 60\% area overlap with DES and KIDS, with effective density for HSC of 16 galaxies$/{\rm arcmin}^2$, versus about 6 galaxies$/{\rm arcmin}^2$ for DES and KIDS \cite{Jefferson_2025}.
-This suggests that about 20\% of HSC galaxies are already included in KIDS+DES.
-However, because these are brighter they are more likely to be in the first HSC tomographic redshift bin (which has 5 galaxies$/{\rm arcmin}^2$).
-This tomographic bin has very little constraining power for HSC due to its low shear signal.
-Most of cosmological constraining power is coming from bins 2-4, which are effectively independent of DES+KIDS.
-Nevertheless, our analysis should be considered preliminary.
-Finally, we further combine into the joint WL constraint with CMB Lensing information, obtaining $S_8=0.818\pm0.007$, a sub-percent constraint on $S_8$.
-This result can be compared to the most recent Planck $\times$ ACT $\times$ DESI DR2 ($S_8=0.812\pm0.007$), finding a similar value in both the mean and variance: we find no significant discrepancy between the two in the mean, and the combined constraining power of WL surveys is now comparable to that of the CMB.
+Results from importance re-weighting of the chains are also included.